nordqvig/SMPE_Georgios_Public/MOOC/MOOCModule2/MOOCModule2.md

 Challenger: See challenger.ipynb for finished solution.

 *HW week2: Write a short text explaining what is good and wrong about this document (you may want to provide an updated version of the notebook) and upload on your github/gitlab space.*

+My (updated) version of the notebook can be found in this directory (challenger.ipynb).
+The .pdf explaining the generalized linear model through the example of risk of suffering from an illness at a certain age is very illustrative.
+It exemplifies in what situations a GLM should be used, as opposed to an ordinary linear fit.
+Applying this thinking to the challenger case was good to see this first-hand.
+It was tricky to find the mistake in the MOOC notebook (removing the successful launches) but it did feel a bit strange when I first read it.
+After that was fixed, applying the GLM lead to the sought after conclusion.